More than the numbers: Evaluating progress for sage-grouse conservation

 A wildlife biologist surveys Greater sage-grouse on a lek in Wyoming

-Monitoring data is checked against triggers set in each of the management plans.
-Triggers are threshold levels of habitat condition and population loss that, if tripped, can require the BLM to change, or adapt, certain management actions.
-Soft triggers are intermediate thresholds that signal the need to apply more conservative measures, project-by-project, to reverse downward trends.
+Monitoring data is checked against thresholds set in each of the management plans.
+If these threshold levels of habitat condition and population loss are exceeded, the BLM may be required to change, or adapt, certain management actions.
+Soft thresholds signal the need to apply more conservative measures, project-by-project, to reverse downward trends.

 Adaptive management actions do not equate to determinations that any specific action was a direct cause of a trigger being tripped.
-Rather, modifying management action(s) when a soft trigger is tripped is intended to prevent crossing a hard trigger threshold.
+Rather, modifying management action(s) when a soft threshold is exceeded is intended to prevent crossing a hard threshold.
 At that point, the plans say, immediate action is needed to stop a “severe deviation” from habitat or population objectives.
-Hard-triggering signals that the BLM may need to revisit elements of the plans themselves in order “to immediately institute greater protection for the Greater sage-grouse and its habitat.”

 The BLM is committed to reversing long-term downward trends in sage-grouse populations and habitats in keeping with our multiple-use and sustained yield mission, to benefit sage-grouse, as well as the people who rely on sagebrush landscapes to support their livelihoods and traditions.
 Land use planning now underway is working to determine whether management actions like habitat objectives and adaptive management triggers in the 2015 sage-grouse plans are as strong as necessary to support conservation and restoration of sagebrush habitat on public lands.